bedrockio/bedrock-core/services/web/src/docs/GETTING_STARTED.md

-# <APP_NAME> API v1
+# <%= APP_NAME %> API v1

-The <APP_NAME> API is a RESTful JSON API.
+The <%= APP_NAME %> API is a RESTful JSON API.
 Select export CSV API calls are available for specific endpoints.
 All communication is enforced over HTTPS (with support for TLS 1.3) and protected by CloudFlare.
 Using the dashboard API credentials can be managed with a full RBAC permissioning layer.

 ### URLs

 Main production URL:

 ```
-<API_URL>/
+<%= API_URL %>/
 ```

 ### Authorization